vstinner/unicode_book/operating_systems.rst

 .. c:function:: GetConsoleCP()

-   Get the ccode page of the standard input (stdin) of the console.
+   Get the code page of the standard input (stdin) of the console.

 .. c:function:: GetConsoleOutputCP()